We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Estonia flights can be made cheaper if you choose a flight in the morning.
-Booking a flight at midday will likely mean higher prices.
+Estonia flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the morning will likely mean higher prices.

 The name Estonia evokes images of Viking ships sailing along the Baltic Sea or Teutonic Knights protecting their castles.
 While this may have been daily life a few centuries ago, it’s still very much a preserved country with remnants of its fascinating past embedded in every stone of its ancient walls and every blade of grass in its primeval forests.